Two Year Certificate

 A career pathway is a series of connected educational programs, with integrated work experience, on-the-job training, and support services, that enables students to combine school and work and advance over time to better jobs and higher levels of education and training.
 Career pathways target jobs of importance to local economies.
 They are designed to create educational "stepping stones" for advancement of workers and jobs seekers, particularly those stuck in low-wage jobs, and a supply of qualified workers for employers.
 As such, career pathways help to ensure that investment in education and training pays off in enhanced economic development. - From Davis Jenkins, University of Illinois at Chicago

-Regional Employment Projections from OLMIS (Oregon Labor Market Information System) show 15 general classifications of jobs in manufacturing.
+Regional Employment Projections from State of Oregon Employment Market show 15 general classifications of jobs in manufacturing.
 Most are expected to grow at a somewhat faster rate than the statewide average.
 Total job openings are projected to be somewhat higher than the statewide average.

 CERTIFICATE ADVISING INFORMATION